imangzhang/msdscript/msdscript/README.md

    - it will show you the answer is (2+(3*6))

 ## Embed MSDscript in which_day program
-The `which_day` program takes a week number (counting form 0) as a command-line argument and tells you which day to meet that week (0 = Sunday, 1 = Monday, etc.).
+- The `which_day` program takes a week number (counting form 0) as a command-line argument and tells you which day to meet that week (0 = Sunday, 1 = Monday, etc.).
-The choice of meeting day is configured by a user who writes an MSDscript program in "~/.which_day", so a user can set up an arbitrarily complex meeting schedule.
-The program in "~/.which_day" should produce a function that takes a week number.
+The choice of meeting day is configured by a user who writes an MSDscript program in "~/.which_day", so a user can set up an arbitrarily complex meeting scheule.
+The program should produce a function that takes a week number.
-After you build the implementation as library, type following command in your terminal:
+- After you build the implementation as library, type following command in your terminal:
 `which_day 13`
-The output should be 4, meaning that you meet on Thursdat in week 13.
+- The output should be 4, meaning that you meet on Thursdat in week 13.

 # MSDscript API

 ## Important Vocabularies
-    - Val: the different types of value that expr can interprete.
+- `Val` the different types of value that expr can interprete.
 The types include NumVal, BoolVal, and FunVal which represent number, boolean, and function values.
-    - expr: represents expression that can be utilized by MSDscript.
+- `expr` represents expression that can be utilized by MSDscript.
 MSDscript allows different types of exprs depend on the input.
-    - Parse: convert a human readable expression to a script expression.
+- `Parse` convert a human readable expression to a script expression.
-    - Interp: MSDscript's version that convert an expr to an Val
+- `Interp` MSDscript's version that convert an expr to an Val
-    - lhs: left-hand side of the expression
+- `lhs` left-hand side of the expression
-    - rhs: right-hand side of the expression
+- `rhs` right-hand side of the expression

 ## Files
 ### Core files
-    - ` expr.cpp`  and ` expr.hpp` : the main expression file which contains all the expressions
+- `expr.cpp` and `expr.hpp`  the main expression file which contains all the expressions
-    - ` Val.cpp`  and ` Val.hpp` : store different type of values that needed by expressions
+-  `Val.cpp` and `Val.hpp`  store different type of values that needed by expressions
-    - ` Env.cpp`  and ` Env.hpp` : allow quicker referencing of variable values
+-  `Env.cpp`  and `Env.hpp`  allow quicker referencing of variable values
-    - ` Step.cpp`  and ` Step.hpp` : for step interpretation that prevents segematation faults
+-  `Step.cpp`  and  `Step.hpp`  for step interpretation that prevents segematation faults
-    - ` pointer.cpp`  and ` pointer.hpp` : for switching the shared and regular pointers
+-  `pointer.cpp`  and  `pointer.hpp` for switching the shared and regular pointers
-    - ` Cont.cpp`  and ` Cont.hpp` : allow step mode interpretation
+-  `Cont.cpp`  and  `Cont.hpp` allow step mode interpretation

 ### Optional files
-    - ` main.cpp`  and ` main.hpp` : This file can be used for easy utilization of parse and interp methods.
+-  `main.cpp`  and  `main.hpp`  This file can be used for easy utilization of parse and interp methods.
-    - ` parse.cpp`  and ` parse.hpp` : can parse the input strings to expressions.
+-  `parse.cpp`  and  `parse.hpp` :can parse the input strings to expressions.
 If you don't use parse then you don't need it

 ## Classes details
 ### Parse Class
 Parse class makes MSDscript able to parse formated types of input to do actions such as: addtion, multiplication, and comparision.
 - Valid Syntax:
   -  `PTR(Expr) parse(std::istream &inputStream);` takes in an istream, parse and return it as an Expr
   -  `PTR(Expr) parseString(std::string s);` takes in a string and return it as an Expr.
 It is a wrapper function for the parse() function.

 ### Val Class
 Val class is the main class for all other subclassess